-This guidance explains the different accounting and reporting requirements for different sizes and types of charity for financial years beginning on or after 1 November 2016.
+This guidance explains the different accounting and reporting requirements for both company and non-company charities, plus all CIOs for financial years beginning on or after 1 November 2016.

 To understand what you need to do for your charity, first check:

 - whether or not your charity is also a company or charitable incorporated organisation